-Important Dates for the Dutone family
+Early History of the Dutone family

 This web page shows only a small excerpt of our Dutone research.
 Another 196 words (14 lines of text) covering the years 1191, 1248, 1275, 1332, 1415, 1421, 1459, 1545, 1594, 1657, 1624, 1640 and 1647 are included under the topic Early Dutone History in all our PDF Extended History products and printed products wherever possible.